stenioas/malpi/README.md

 ## Note
 * If you prefer you can partition your disk before launching this script.
 * You can first try it in a **Virtual Machine**
-* This script change the console font
+* This script temporarily changes the console's font.

 ## Prerequisites

 - A working internet connection
-- Logged in as 'root'
+- Logged in as 'root' user

 ## Obtaining the script